Dutta-SD/Dutta-SD/README.md

 # Sandip Dutta
-_Tech Explorer, ML Enthusiast, and Avid Reader at Heart_ 🚀🤖📚
+I like tech, AI books.

 ## About Me

-- **Current Position**: Currently interning at IIT Kharagpur on Computer Vision and Machine Learning 👨🏽‍💻
+- **Current Position**: SDE 1 at Amazon 👨🏽‍💻
 - **Previous Experience**:
+  - Joined Amazon India as a Software Developer
+  - Completed IIT Kharagpur Research Project on Computer Vision and Medical Image Processing
   - Completed a software development internship at Amazon India. 🚀
   - Interned at NLP Lab, Jadavpur University, working on Sentiment Analysis. 💬
   - Interned at AI Lab, Jadavpur University, focusing on Machine Learning. 🤖
-  - Interned at CVPRU, ISI Kolkata, specializing in Biomedical Image Processing. 🏥 🖥️
+  - Interned at CVPRU, ISI Kolkata, specializing in Medical Image Processing. 🏥 🖥️
 - **Education**: Recent Electronics graduate from Jadavpur University (B.E.
 2019-2023) 🎓
-- **Programming Languages**: Proficient in Java, Python, C++.
-Started learning GoLang.
+- **Programming Languages**: Proficient in Java and Python.
+Learning more about JavaScript.
 - **Frameworks**: Experienced in developing applications using Spring Boot 🌼 and other Spring environment frameworks. 🌸
 - **Interests**: Enthusiastic about Machine Learning 🤖 and Artificial Intelligence 🧠.
 - **Hobbies**: Enjoys reading books, particularly in the genres of technology 📚, science fiction 🚀, and horror 👻.